Company Developing DNA Test to Find The Perfect Strain

 Eventually, as science progresses, medical professionals will pair patients’ genetic traits with strains perfectly matched to their genetics.
 For example, two patients using one of two strains recommended for inflammation may see improvements in their inflammatory pain.
 One patient, however, may feel anxious from taking that particular cannabis strain.
 So, an individualized strain could help to decrease symptoms of anxiety, while still reducing inflammation.

-Genetics Affect How You Respond To Cannabis
+How I Respond To Cannabis is In My Genes

 Cannabis exerts its effects by targeting the body’s endocannabinoid receptors.
 The two primary endocannabinoid receptors are the CB1 and CB2 receptors.
 CB1 and CB2 receptors are proteins created inside cells.
 Similar to other proteins in the body, DNA dictates the biochemical “instructions” for how these proteins are made.